Approximating Discrimination Within Models When Faced With Several Non-Binary Sensitive Attributes: Methodology

 \subsection{Model fairness assessment from a manifold perspective}

-Given the dataset $S\!=\!\{ (\xneg_i,\xpos_i,y_i) | i\in[n]\}$ composed of instances including sensitive attributes, here we denote one instance by $\insx=(\xneg,\xpos)= [x_1,...,x_{n_x}, a_1,...,a_{n_a}]^\mathsf{T}$ for clarity, where $n_a$ is the number of sensitive/protected attributes and $n_x$ is that of unprotected attributes in $\insx$.
-In this paper, we introduce new fairness measures in scenarios for multiple sensitive attributes with multiple possible values.
-Note that the proposed fairness measure in this paper is extended from our previous work---a fairness measure in scenarios for sensitive attributes with binary values \cite{bian2024does}.
+Given the dataset $S\!=\!\{ (\xneg_i,\xpos_i,y_i) \mid i\!\in\![n]\}$ composed of instances including SAs, here we denote one instance by $\insx\!=\!(\xneg,\xpos)\!=\! [x_1,...,x_{n_x}, a_1,...,a_{n_a}]^\mathsf{T}$ for clarity, where $n_a$ is the number of sensitive/protected attributes and $n_x$ is that of non-sensitive/unprotected attributes in $\insx$.
+In this paper, we introduce new fairness measures in scenarios for several SAs with multiple possible values.
+Note that the proposed fairness measure here is extended from our previous work---a fairness measure in scenarios for SAs with binary values~\cite{bian2024does}.